U.S. measles milestone: 59 cases so far in 2024 — more than all of 2023

 This marked the largest number of measles infections on record nationwide since 1992, driven in part by outbreaks that continued for months among large, close-knit Orthodox Jewish communities in New York.
 Other countries around the world also saw major outbreaks that year.

-At the time, federal health authorities worried the outbreaks could threaten the U.S. status of having eliminated the virus.
+At the time, federal health authorities worried the outbreaks could threaten the U.S. status of having eliminated the virus — a status it officially achieved in 2000.

-Cases then virtually disappeared nationwide amid the restrictions imposed during the initial months of the COVID-19 pandemic, with a record low 13 cases reported in 2020.
+But Daskalakis says at this point "we are nowhere close to" seeing measles elimination being threatened.

+Losing measles elimination status requires months of sustained transmission of the virus in a community, Daskalakis said, which has yet to be seen.

 What are the symptoms of measles?